MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/server/dotnet-framework.md

 * Right-click on the project, then select **Add** > **New Item**
 * Select **Web** > **General**, then select the **OWIN Startup class** template.
 * Enter the name `Startup.cs` as the startup name.
-(It can be named anything, but this is convention).
-* The contents of the `Startup.cs` file should be similar to this:
+* The contents of the `Startup.cs` file should be similar to the following code:

     ``` csharp
     using Microsoft.Azure.Mobile.Server.Config;